 My self-esteem was so low that intimate relationships and friendships were highly dysfunctional.
 I was the subject of bullying on a regular basis.
 I could not trust anyone.
 I usually dated abusive men with substance-abuse problems.
 My continued dissociation left me without any defense against the abuse because I would freeze and forget.
 I was married twice for very short periods of time.

 In my second marriage, I was able to conceive my beautiful twins with the help of fertility treatments.
 And the twins changed everything.
 The triggers and painful flashbacks started almost instantaneously.
 I could not stop or control them.
 My children were reminding me of my past.
 They would cry and I would feel my own suffocation.
 They would express anger and I would feel threatened.
 They needed my constant attention and I didn’t know how to do that.
 I didn’t know how to practice self care and I started to fall apart.

 The twins were three months old when I started my recovery process with a therapist.
 Of course, I didn’t know why I was there.
 I didn’t remember anything.
 But I knew something was very, very wrong.
 For the next several years, I employed several intense therapeutic remedies.
 I saw a therapist individually.
 I participated in groups.
 I did several forms of body and energy work.
 I read countless books.
 I wrote hundreds of pages.
 I experienced intense emotions.

-Now, I am in my eighth year of recovery.
+Now, I am in my eleventh year of recovery.
 I have recovered hundreds of memories.
 I am no longer a prisoner to my family and have severed all ties with them.
 I can parent my children without intense triggers on most days.
 I have a much better understanding of who I am and what I want from life.
 And I have found my voice again.